RaymiiOrg/c_ookieclicker/lib/googletest/docs/faq.md

 Please make sure you have read [this](advanced.md#how-it-works).

 In particular, death tests don't like having multiple threads in the parent process.
-So the first thing you can try is to eliminate creating threads outside of `EXPECT_DEATH()`.
+So the u0_first thing you can try is to eliminate creating threads outside of `EXPECT_DEATH()`.
 For example, you may want to use mocks or fake objects instead of real ones in your tests.